Understanding Morgan Stanley's Unusual Options Activity | Benzinga

 Understanding Morgan Stanley's Unusual Options Activity

-Shares of Morgan Stanley (NYSE:MS) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $99.84.
+On Friday, shares of Morgan Stanley (NYSE:MS) saw unusual options activity.
+After the option alert, the stock price moved down to $103.13.

 - Option Type: SWEEP